electron0zero/electron0zero.github.io/README.md

 ## What??
-this repo exists to publish gh-pages undersubpaths, see these repos:
+this repo exists to publish gh-pages under subpaths, see these repos:
 - https://github.com/electron0zero/418
 - https://github.com/electron0zero/ingenuity17